RedisGears/RedisGears/docs/redisai.md

 `def modelRunnerAddInput(model_runner: PyModelRunner, tensor: PyTensor, name: str)`

 * Append an input tensor to a model execution context.
-The inputs number and order should match the expected order in underline model definition.
+The inputs number and order should match the expected order in the underline model definition.
 * _model_runner_ - PyModelRunner object that was created using `createModelRunner` call.
 * _tensor_ - PyTensor object that represents the input tensor to append to the model input list.
 * _name_ - string that represents the input name.
 Note: the input name can be arbitrary, it should not match any name that is defined in the underline model.